p0nce/d-idioms/idioms/Phobos gems.md

 Phobos Gems
 ===========

+There is no shortage of useful and surprising things in the D standard library.
+Here is some of the most useful stuff.

 ## Check recoverable errors with `std.exception.enforce`

 It is good practice to check for unrecoverable errors with `assert`, and recoverable errors with `enforce`.